crunchy-games/csand/.github/readme.md

 _NOT_ made in C, made in C++ using the raylib framework.

-Some dependencies are included.
-The ones that aren't included are automatically added by the cmakelists file in the `cmake` directory.
+Dependencies are automatically added by the `cmake/cmakelists.txt` file.

 ---